PALISETTIROHITH/M1_Projrect-/1_Requirements/readme.md

 Parking on one or both sides of a road is often permitted, though sometimes with restrictions.

 ### WHAT

-Add and maintain parking vehicle in parking area.
-Add and maintain car and scooter for parking.
-Add and maintain cost effective.
+ maintain parking vehicle in parking area. maintain car and scooter for parking. maintain cost effective.

 ### WHERE